marcusmai1401/PVCFC_API_LLM/SYSTEM_ARCHITECTURE.md

         max_pages=10
     )

-    # 2. Render PDF pages to images
+    # 2. Render PDF pages to images (with page watermark if enabled)
+    # Page watermark: "P. XX" label added directly on image for LLM visibility
     rendered_pages = []
     for pdf_path, page_num in pages_to_render:
         try: